 So many athletes ask me how to get faster?
 By going shorter.
 Think of sprint and Olympic distance triathlons.
 How do you get faster in an Ironman?
 By going more quickly in an Ironman 70.3 Triathlon?
 It is all about building your speed up for more extended periods.
 If you can’t go fast in a sprint and an Olympic, then you can’t go fast in an Ironman.
 Does that make sense?
 One of the best things I did was step away from the Ironman world for summer and focused on speed.
 Bam, podium the first time in an Ironman Triathlon at IM Florida in 2016.

-Since I do LOVE the Ironman 70.3 distance, I started thinking about how to help you with your race.
+Since I love the Ironman 70.3 distance, I started thinking about how to help you with your race.
 So I came up with four ways to help you out!

 Four Tips for Doing YOUR Ironman 70.3 Triathlon:

 Swim Start – Athletes will ask me where they should seed themselves for the swim.
-That is SUCH a tough question, but my suggestion is,
+That is SUCH a tricky question, but my suggestion is,

 Huh?
-For example, A LOT of athletes will place themselves in a better position than they think they are.
-For instance, I have seen “slower” swimmers, start in the front, because they want to get ahead, but I have seen “faster” swimmers begin in the back because they don’t have the confidence in open water.
+For example, many athletes will place themselves in a better position than they think they are.
+For instance, I have seen “slower” swimmers start in the front because they want to get ahead, but I have seen “faster” swimmers begin in the back because they don’t have the confidence in open water.

 Be Realistic on Your Cycling/Running Pace – If you want to “clock” a ________ for your 13.1 Marathon in your 70.3 Ironman, make sure you can run that _________ pace during your training.

 The same thing goes for the bike: If you can’t bike 20 mph for 40 miles for a training ride, you probably can’t do that for the 56 miles. #truthbomb